izivkov/GShockTimeServer/README.md

 ```
 python3 src/gshock_server.py --fine-adjustment-secs -9
 ```
-will set the watches time 9 secods vefore the computer's time.
+will set the watches time 9 secods before the computer's time.

 ### 3.2 On Raspberry Pi with Display